 My other academic interests include African history more broadly, American history, pilgrimage studies and the history of leisure.

-Fields of Interest: African History (Modern Southern Africa), American History, Cultural History, Pilgrimage Studies
+Fields of Interest: African History (Modern South Africa), American History, Anthropology, Pilgrimage Studies

 Advisor: Peter Alegi

-Teaching Appointment: ISS330A: Africa—Social Science Perspectives: History, Cultures, and Politics (Fall 2015) with Peter Alegi
+Teaching Appointments: ISS330A: Africa—Social Science Perspectives: History, Cultures, and Politics (Fall 2015 and 2016) with Peter Alegi